-For additional cases where the Board deferred reinstatement issues to compliance, see Wismettac Asian Foods, Inc., above, slip op. at 1 n.
+For additional cases where the Board deferred reinstatement issues to compliance, see Vesta VFO, LLC, 373 NLRB No. 10, slip op. at 1 n.
+2 (2024) (ordering reinstatement and backpay remedy but deferring to compliance respondent's argument that "reinstatement and any other remedial action is impossible" because it was no longer in business); Wismettac Asian Foods, Inc., above, slip op. at 1 n.
 2 (ordering reinstatement and backpay remedy, but deferring to compliance whether respondent was required to rehire these discriminatees directly, as opposed to through a temporary employment agency); and Solutia, Inc., 357 NLRB 58, 65 n.
 20 (2011) (ordering a reinstatement and backpay remedy, but deferring to compliance whether individual employees who opted to retire after the employer unilaterally transferred their work were entitled to the remedy where all parties agreed to defer litigation of the issue), enfd.
 699 F.3d 50 (1st Cir.
 2012).